Episode 3 – Activating nuts

 Pistachios | 711 | 678 | 5% |

-Studies suggest that the more ‘intact’ nuts are, the less kilojoules we absorb from them.
-In an almond study (5), for example, less energy was available to the body after eating whole almonds, compared with almond butter.
+Studies suggest that the more ‘intact’ nuts are, the less kilojoules we absorb from them (5).
+In an almond study (6), for example, less energy was available to the body after eating whole almonds, compared with almond butter.
 So, the form of nuts makes a difference.

 Despite their high content of healthy fats, nuts are not associated with weight gain.

-In fact, research shows the opposite – those who eat nuts are less likely to be overweight (7).
-This is likely due to much of the fat in nuts being ‘trapped’ in the fibrous cell walls of the nut, meaning it’s not absorbed by the body.
+In fact, research shows the opposite – those who eat nuts are less likely to be overweight (8).
+One of the mechanisms behind this is that some of the fat in nuts is ‘trapped’ in the fibrous cell walls of the nut, meaning it’s not absorbed by the body.

 We now need more research into what this means in areas such as food labelling and dietary guidance for nuts.
 In the meantime, continue to enjoy the recommended healthy handful (that’s 30g) of nuts daily!